filfi/filfi-docs/docs/en/developers/interfaces/sp.md

 ## 🛠️ setMinerBackOwner

-Set the owner address to take over the node after the fundraising plan expires
+Set the owner address that takes over the node after the fundraising plan expires

 **Parameters:**

-> minerOwner: The address to which the smart contract transfers the owner's rights of the node
+> minerOwner: The address to which the smart contract transfers the owner's authority of the node

 ```solidity
 function setMinerBackOwner(bytes minerOwner) public